mand6560/cp476-project/README.md

 ## Instructions

-1. Copy addcart.php, checkout.css, checkout.php, createAccount.php, dbQuery.php, index.php, MDBManager.php, search.php, signIn.php and success.php into a directory located on an Apache web server
+1. Copy website directory containing addcart.php, checkout.css, checkout.php, createAccount.php, dbQuery.php, index.php, MDBManager.php, search.php, signIn.php and success.php into a directory located on an Apache web server

-2. Navigate to localhost/directory_from_above/index.php to arrive at the home page
+2. Navigate to localhost/directory_from_above/website/index.php to arrive at the home page

 3. Proceed through registering, searching for books, adding them to the cart, and checking out